Reward Learning through Ranking Mean Squared Error: Abstract

 \section{Abstract}

 Reward design remains a significant bottleneck in applying reinforcement learning (RL) to real-world problems.
 A popular alternative is reward learning, where reward functions are inferred from human feedback rather than manually specified.
-Recent work has proposed learning reward functions from human feedback in the form of ratings, rather than traditional binary preferences, enabling richer and potentially less cognitively demanding supervision.
+Recent work has proposed learning reward functions from human ratings rather than traditional binary preferences, enabling richer and potentially less cognitively demanding supervision.
 Building on this paradigm, we introduce a new rating-based RL method, Ranked Return Regression for RL (R4).
-At its core, R4 employs a novel ranking mean squared error (rMSE) loss, which treats teacher-provided ratings as ordinal targets.
-Our approach learns from a dataset of trajectory-rating pairs, where each trajectory is labeled with a discrete rating (e.g., ``bad,'' ``neutral,'' ``good'').
-At each training step, we sample a set of trajectories, predict their returns, and rank them using a differentiable sorting operator (soft ranks).
-We then optimize a mean squared error loss between the resulting soft ranks and the teacher's ratings.
+At its core, R4 uses a novel ranking mean squared error loss that learns from a dataset of trajectory–rating pairs, treating the human-provided discrete ratings (e.g., ``bad,'' ``neutral,'' ``good'') as ordinal targets.
 Unlike prior rating-based approaches, R4 offers formal guarantees: its solution set is provably minimal and complete under mild assumptions.
-Empirically, using simulated human feedback, we demonstrate that R4 consistently matches or outperforms existing rating and preference-based RL methods on robotic locomotion benchmarks from OpenAI Gym and the DeepMind Control Suite, while requiring significantly less feedback.
+Empirically, using both human-provided and simulated ratings, we demonstrate that R4 consistently matches or outperforms existing rating and preference-based RL methods on robotic benchmarks from OpenAI Gym and the DeepMind Control Suite.
+Code released at \url{https://github.com/IRLL/R4}.